Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Global and regional projections under SSP2-4.5

 \subsection{Global climate projections}

-We use the proposed NN-GPR method, LM, and EA to produce high-resolution projections under SSP245 from 2015 through 2100.
-We focus on the differences between NN-GPR and LM since these were the two most competitive approaches in Section \ref{sec:point_estimation}.
-We first test the performance of the two approaches by comparing their predictions on a small out of sample period (2015-2021) using the same metrics in Section \ref{sec:experiments} (Figure \ref{fig:reanalysis_metrics}).
+We first evaluate our method against LM and EA on reanalysis data to assess if there are any systematic differences between predicting models (Section \ref{sec:experiments}) and predicting reanalysis fields.
+We train each of the three methods using a subset of the historical data (1950-2015) and predict reanalysis fields from 2015-2021.
+We summarize the out-of-sample accuracy and uncertainty quantification metrics in Figure \ref{fig:reanalysis_metrics}.

-Figures \ref{fig:reanalysis_metrics}a, \ref{fig:reanalysis_metrics}b shows the MSE, SSIM, CRPS, and empirical coverage of our proposed NN-GPR method against LM and EA on temperature (T2M) and precipitation (PR) over the test period.
+Figures \ref{fig:reanalysis_metrics}a, \ref{fig:reanalysis_metrics}b shows the MSE, SSIM, CRPS, empirical coverage, and PIT of NN-GPR against LM and EA on temperature (T2M) and precipitation (PR) over the test period (2015-2021).
 The results are consistent with the experiments (Section \ref{sec:experiments}, Tables \ref{tab:point_metrics} and \ref{tab:interval_metrics}), with NN-GPR showing improved average prediction metrics (MSE: 1.69, SSIM: 0.82) compared to LM (MSE: 1.88, SSIM: 0.77) and EA (MSE: 4.07, SSIM: 0.59).
 Therefore, NN-GPR more accurately predicts the held-out historical observations and produces sharper, less distorted predictions.
-LM tends to have better uncertainty quantification metrics (CRPS.
-0.82, Coverage: 0.94) than NN-GPR (CRPS.
-0.88, Coverage: 0.97) since LM uses a spatially varying variance.
+LM tends to have better uncertainty quantification metrics (CRPS: 0.82, Coverage: 0.94) than NN-GPR (CRPS: 0.88, Coverage: 0.97) since LM uses a spatially varying variance.
+NN-GPR again has relatively poor calibration (high PIT) compared to the other approaches.

-The relative MSE maps in Figures \ref{fig:reanalysis_metrics}b and \ref{fig:reanalysis_metrics}d illustrate where NN-GPR has higher historical skill than LM by showing regions where NN-GPR has a lower squared error.
-Overall, most locations have comparable MSE, although NN-GPR again improves in regions of high variability as in Figure \ref{fig:crps_diff}.
-For T2M, these include high latitude landmasses such as North America and Northern Asia.
+The MSE difference maps in Figures \ref{fig:reanalysis_metrics}b and \ref{fig:reanalysis_metrics}d illustrate where NN-GPR has higher historical skill than LM by showing regions where NN-GPR has a lower mean squared error.
+Overall, most locations have comparable MSE, although NN-GPR improves in regions of high variability as in Figure \ref{fig:crps_diff}.
+For T2M, these include high-latitude landmasses such as North America and Northern Asia.
 Improvements in PR largely stem from improvements in the Intertropical Convergence Zone (ITCZ) and southeast Asia (SEA).
 These findings are consistent with the numerical results in (Section \ref{sec:experiments}, Figure \ref{fig:crps_diff}).
+Figure \ref{fig:reanalysis_metrics} supports our hypothesis that predictive skill in simulating climate model ensemble members jackknifed out of the ensemble (Section \ref{sec:experiments}) broadly translates to predictive skill on historical observation data, which can help reduce future projection uncertainty.